plugga-tech/uppfinnaren-1-0-Dilemma98/README.md

 To use this program, make sure either Visual Studio Code or Visual Studio is already installed on your computer.
 1. In Github, click the green button that says " <> Code ", then under the page "Local" click the button that says " Donwload ZIP ".
-2. Extract the folder and right-click the folder.
-The press "Show more options" and then "Open with code"
+2. Extract the folder.
-3. In VsCode, open the terminal and write "dotnet run".
+3. Open the terminal and navigate to the extracted folder.
+Type "dotnet run"
 4. In one of the info: box you will see a http://locallhost adress.
 Hold CTRL and click that link